As the causes of US inflation grow, so do the dangers - NewsBreak

 EU faces battle to keep energy prices from tanking economy

-European Union leaders enter a crucial stretch this week to make sure runaway energy prices and short supplies do not further weaken their struggling economies and foment unrest
+BRUSSELS (AP) — European Union leaders enter a crucial stretch this week to make sure runaway energy prices and short supplies do not further tank their struggling economies and foment unrest.
+At the same time, they need to keep all 27 members united in their opposition to Russian President Vladimir Putin.

 Comments / 0